-The meeting of the Presidential and Nomination Committee was held to prepare the appointment of a new member of the Management Board.
-The meeting of the Executive Committee was dedicated to the new member's contract and remuneration.
+The meeting of the Presidential and Nomination Committee was held to prepare the draft resolution to the Annual General Meeting regarding elections to the Supervisory Board.
+The meetings of the Executive Committee were dedicated to the remuneration policy for the Management Board.

-Committees: Executive Committee, Presidential and Nomination Committee, and Audit Committee ry Committee decisions are made by a simple majority.
+Committees: Executive Committee, Presidential and Nomination Committee, and Audit Committee

+Details > Supervisory Committee decisions are made by a simple majority.
 In the event of a tie, the vote of the committee chair is the deciding vote.
 The individual committees have the following composition and tasks: